Caltech-IPAC/nexsciTAP/Sphinx/install.rst

     tap.main()

-You now have an operational TAP service (that won't work).
+You now have an operational TAP service (that can't do anything).

 Before it can do its job, you need to give it a bunch of configuration information, including: